alexpotter1/intel-nuc6i7kyk-opencore/README.md

     * I use an external USB DAC so this isn't a priority to fix for me, but if you know how, raise an issue/fork!
 * Native CPU/iGPU power management
   * Skylake, iMac17,1 SMBIOS
-  * Custom CPU SSDT from `ssdtPRgen`
+  * Custom CPU SSDT from `ssdtPRgen` and CPUFriend to dynamically patch X86PlatformPlugin
-  * Haven't explicitly configured HWP (Intel Speed Shift) - may do so in future
   * Idles at 0.8GHz *(not technically base freq of 500MHz for i7-6770HQ, but the NUC is plugged in all the time)*
 * Bluetooth (credit to the kext: `IntelBluetoothFirmware`)
 * Gigabit Ethernet (credit to the kext: `IntelMausiEthernet`)